 Overall the bag is well-made, comfortable and has a good carrying capacity.
 If you're using this as a "cafÃ© bag," where you have plenty of time to park yourself and load or unload the bag, I'd say it's ideal; ditto if you need to carry, say, a load of gym clothes and toiletries along with your laptop and other stuff, as the bag definitely has the space.

-In this series of reviews we've looked at just three of the bags in Crumpler's voluminous line-up.
-To see their dozens of other products, spread across wide diversity of categories, dive in here.
+In this series of reews we've looked at just three of the bags in Crumpler's voluminous line-up.
+To see their dozens of other products, spread across a wide diversity of categories, dive in here.